xdmushui/partner-center-sdk/develop/get-portal-requests-without-mfa.md

 - Partner Center API

-This article explains how to obtain a list of most recent requests, which made by users who access Partner Center portal without completing multi-factor authentication (MFA).
+This article explains how to obtain a list of the most recent requests from users who access Partner Center portal without completing multi-factor authentication (MFA).

 ## Prerequisites